-But if you’re like most companies, more than likely you won’t have the time to manage your Facebook advertising.
+But if you’re like most companies, more than likely you won’t have the time to manage your Facebook ads.
 You might not have the experience or know the tricks and tips that yield a lower cost per lead.
 Making a half-hearted attempt to manage a Facebook advertising campaign can cost you a lot of time and money.

 If you’re interested in learning how we can help drive your business goals with Facebook advertising, let us know.